Home > Getting Started with the Hub – Tips and Best Practices

-Be sure your agents hit their settings (the “Gear” icon in the Chat Portal) and have them set their “Auto Pause” timer to a reasonable amount of time, too — we all forget sometimes, and this is your safety net!
+Be sure your agents hit their settings (by clicking on their Agent photo in the top-right hand corner of the Hub -> Agent Settings) and have them set their “Auto Pause” timer to a reasonable amount of time, too — we all forget sometimes, and this is your safety net!

 SnapEngage is constantly working on and developing new features that can make you more productive and your job a lot easier.
-We do our best keeping our users posted by displaying our latest news to all agents in the chat portal but also by updating our blog page.
+We do our best keeping our users posted by displaying our latest news to all agents in the Hub but also by updating our blog page.

-Make sure that you visit our blog at least once per week and that you click on every new link we add in your chat portal.
+Make sure that you visit our blog at least once per week and that you click on every new link we add in your Hub.
 We do all that for you after all.

 Published September 13, 2018